 In the case Awaz Prakashan Private ltd. vs Pramod Kumar Pujari, the appellant was running a printing press and was publishing newspapers by the name of ‘Awaz’.
 So, as per the words of the appellant, he said that he closed the publication and stopped the printing of the newspaper and thus he retrenched the workman from services as of 1st July 1989.
 The responded contended that his retrenchment was not complying with the provisions in the Industrial disputes Act, 1947.

 Section 7-A: Tribunals

 The reasonable government may, by warning in the official newspaper, establish at least one industrial courts for the mediation of industrial disputes identifying with any issue, regardless of whether indicated in the subsequent calendar or the third schedule.
 A council will comprise of one individual just to be selected by the corporate Government.

-- He/she has been a judge of high court or has been one.
+- He/she has been a judge of the high court or has been one.

 - a vice president work official (focal) or joint magistrate of the state work office, having a degree in law.